hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 [7:32:37](#Lty-x1aPWXGP1tKSXWCKL8emsmWwk74bmCnjkEHFHDs) <planetsizecpu (Jose Luis)>:
-Oh, I want a IR camera for noel, but bracelet as the Predator's wear Ì†ΩÌ∏Ä
+Oh, I want a IR camera for noel, but bracelet as the Predator's wear üòÄ

 [7:34:08](#pjtvz_FO17K5LkQ3rBp2QZfWfm28QIh-V54Fk4eBJYo) <ldci (Fran√ßois Jouen)>:
 @planetsizecpu : You can add a Flir sensor to your phone:)